AleksandarDzudzevic/PharmAssist/README.md

 # PharmAssist – AI-Driven Loyalty App for Pharmacies 💊

 PharmAssist is a cross-platform mobile loyalty solution designed to help pharmacies engage customers through automated marketing and real-time reward systems.
-Currently active with paying clients and estimating over 1000 active users, PharmAssist is a growing software product with real business impact.
+Currently active with paying clients and estimating over 1000 active users, PharmAssist is a growing software product with real business impact slowly expanding in similar industries such as beauty salons and other areas in need for targted tailored marketing apporach.

 ---